Why do domain prices float?

 Why negotiating domain prices is a thing

-However, popX is all about helping to bridge the knowledge gap between the domain experts and those looking to gain exposure to these digital assets.
+popX is all about helping to bridge the knowledge gap between the domain experts and those looking to gain exposure to these digital assets.
 It also strikes us that this negotiation as standard practice is an aspect of the domain industry that in many cases doesn’t get (comprehensively) explained to customers.
 Instead, they are often just forced to realize that this is how this particular industry works.

-So, in line with the popX ethos of bringing insider domain knowledge to those outside of the industry, it behoves us to explain why negotiating the final price is a thing in the domain industry..
+So, in line with the popX ethos of bringing insider domain knowledge to those outside of the industry, it behooves us to explain why negotiating the final price is a thing in the domain industry..

 Multiple internal asset classes